abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Password change required handling

 The Service may require that passwords assigned by the manufacturer be changed by the end user prior to accessing the Service.
-In addition, administrators creating accounts on behalf of end users may  require users to change their account's password upon first access or due to other administrative needs.
+In addition, administrators may require users to change their account's password upon first access.

 The `ManagerAccount` resource contains a `PasswordChangeRequired` boolean property to enable this functionality.
 Resources that have the property set to `True` shall require the user to change the write-only `Password` property in that resource before access is granted.
 Manufacturers including user credentials for the Service may use this method to force a change to those credentials before access is granted.